apache/trafficcontrol/docs/source/admin/traffic_portal/usingtrafficportal.rst

 	delete
 		Delete the Delivery Service Request

-Delivery service request management includes the ability to (where applicable):
+Delivery Service Request management includes the ability to (where applicable):

-- create a new delivery service request
+- create a new Delivery Service Request
-- update an existing delivery service request
+- update an existing Delivery Service Request
-- delete an existing delivery service request
+- delete an existing Delivery Service Request
-- update the status of a delivery service request
+- update the status of a Delivery Service Request
-- assign a delivery service request
+- assign a Delivery Service Request
-- reject a delivery service request
+- reject a Delivery Service Request
-- fulfill a delivery service request
+- fulfill a Delivery Service Request
-- complete a delivery service request
+- complete a Delivery Service Request

 .. seealso:: :ref:`ds_requests`

 Configure
 =========
-Interfaces for managing the various components of Traffic Control and how they interact are grouped under 'Configure'.
+Interfaces for managing the various components of Traffic Control and how they interact are grouped under :guilabel:`Configure`.

 .. figure:: ./images/tp_menu_configure.png
 	:align: center